-A. In the event of a major emergency (including but not limited to a multi-casualty incident) that requires immediate availability of ambulances, Imperial County EMS Manager or designee may give direction to EMS field personnel to immediately transfer patient care to ED medical personnel and return to service to support the EMS system resource needs.
+A. In the event of a major emergency (including but not limited to a mass casualty incident) that requires immediate availability of ambulances, Imperial County EMS manager or designee may give direction to EMS field personnel to immediately transfer patient care to ED medical personnel and return to service to support the EMS system resource needs.

+APPROVED:

-APPROVED: SIGNATURE ON FILE - 07/01/25 Katherine Staats, M.D.
-FACEP EMS Medical Director
+Signature on File Katherine Staats, M.D.
+FACEP Imperial County EMS Medical Director